Aman101010101/AssetManagement/README.md

 # Asset Management REST API

-This is a REST API for managing assets in a company.
+This is a REST API based app for managing assets in a company.

 ## Tech Stack